 I served this Mango Turmeric Chicken with a side of red rice.
 Again, this is what I had on hand and was wanting to use it up.
 You could put this with regular white rice, brown rice, or if you are avoiding grains it would be amazing with cauliflower rice.

-if you are ever in surplus of mangoes then give this recipe a try.
+If you are ever in a surplus of mangoes then give this recipe a try.
 If you still have mangoes left over why not also whip up the Mango Chia Pudding or our yummy Mango Gummies.
-If you are not in a part of the world that is currently in mangoes season, then you can also use tinned mangoes, or even better frozen mangoes.
+If you are not in a part of the world that is currently in mangoes season, then you can also use tinned mangoes or even better, frozen mangoes.
 I would choose the frozen mangoes as they are not sitting in syrup or have been canned in a tin that is most likely lined with BPA.
 Just defrost the mangoes first and I am sure it will taste just as great.

 Let me know what you think.